jan-dh/md-blog/src/pages/updating-to-babel-7.4/index.md

 ### Manually import core-js

-If you were importing `@babel/polyfill` directly in to your files, you should update them with the `core-js` packages.
+If you were importing `@babel/polyfill` directly in to your files, you should update them with the `core-js` package.
 Change

 ```javascript
 import "@babel/polyfill";